-The editors and editorial staffs are forbidden to disclose any information about the manuscript to anyone instead the author, reviewers, other editorial advisers, and the publisher.
+The editors and editorial staff are forbidden to disclose any information about the manuscript to anyone instead of the author, reviewers, other editorial advisers, and the publisher.
 Each manuscript which is received by reviewer or partners should be treated as confidential documents.
 They may not be displayed or discussed with others except as permitted by the editor.

 Conflict of Interest

-Unpublished article must not be used in the editors’ own research without the written consent from the author.
+An unpublished article must not be used in the editors’ own research without the written consent from the author.
 Confidential information or ideas obtained through peer review must be kept confidential and not used for personal gain.
 Reviewers should not consider the article in which they have a conflict of interest because of the element of competitive, collaborative, or other relationships with one of the authors, companies, or institutions associated with the manuscript.

-Providing input to the decision of the editorial team is the main task for reviewer.
+Providing input to the decision of the editorial team is the main task for the reviewer.
 Peer review helps the editor in making editorial decisions.
-Whereas, through the editorial communications may also help the author improve the quality of his/her articles.
+Whereas, the editorial communications may also help the author improve the quality of his/her articles.

-Manuscript review process should be conducted objectively.
+The manuscript review process should be conducted objectively.
 The author's personal criticism is inappropriate to do.
 Reviewers must provide their views clearly and followed by supporting arguments.

 Statement of Resources

 Reviewers should identify other relevant works that have not been cited by the author.
 Each statement is the result of observation, derivation, or argument had been used previously must be accompanied by the relevant citation.
-Peer reviewer should also consider the substantial similarity or overlap between the manuscript under consideration and any other published papers.
+A peer reviewer should also consider the substantial similarity or overlap between the manuscript under consideration and any other published papers.
 Proper recognition of the work from others must be given.
 Authors should cite publications that affect the determination of the nature of their research.

-The author reports of original research should present an accurate account of the research and studies conducted and the data taken must be written accurately in the research report.
-Moreover, the manuscripts must be detail and have enough references to enable others to refer to both well.
+The author reports of original research should present an accurate account of the research and studies conducted and the data are taken must be written accurately in the research report.
+Moreover, the manuscripts must be detailed and have enough references to enable others to refer to both well.
 Forgery or deliberately inaccurate statements constitute unethical behavior and unacceptable.

 Originalities and Plagiarism

-The authors should ensure that they have written entirely their original works, and if they have used the others work and /or words then they shall quote it correctly according to the rules.
+The authors should ensure that they have written entirely their original works, and if they have used the others' work and /or words then they shall quote it correctly according to the rules.
 An author is not supposed to publish the manuscript which describes essentially the same research in more than one journal or primary publication.
 Submitting the same article to more than one journal concurrently is unethical publishing behavior and unacceptable.

 The Fundamental Error in the Works Published